icon Tunelf Audio Converter

 Step 3.
 Select your local music files to sync to your Apple Watch.

-Part 4.
-How to Download Apple Music to MP3 for Keeping Forever
+Part 5.
+Bonus: How to Download Apple Music as Local Files

 Generally, to download Apple Music for offline playback, you have to subscribe to Apple Music.
 But as all Apple Music songs are encoded with AAC protection format, you can only keep your downloaded songs for playing during the subscription.
 Once your subscription expires, all the downloaded songs will be greyed out.
 Therefore, is it possible to download Apple Music songs locally for keeping forever?
 Actually, the answer is yes!
 As long as you use Tunelf Audio Converter, these obstacles can all be removed.